 I find comfort in physics, in that research is confirming that the multiple dimensions that surround us may very well support every moment in time.
 It seems both magical and a relief that each story we experience as humans may always exist forever, especially when change is the only constant.

 Leaving NJ to attend James Madison University in Harrisonburg, VA in 1997 functioned as a significant catalyst into the field of ceramics.
-The beauty of the Shenandoah Valley permeated my perspectives and work.
+The beauty of the Shenandoah Valley permeated her perspectives and work.